stephentino/estimate_akm/README.md

 The CEEDD contains info on the universe of individuals, firms, and jobs in Canada from 2001 to 2020.

 Since the CEEDD data is not available for public use, I provide simulated data that is entirely fabricated and is not related to the true Canadian data in any way.
 This simulated data can be used to test the programs in the "*estimate_akm/public_use*" folder.
-The programs in the "*estimate_akm/public_use*" folder are a simplified version of the original code.
+The programs in the "*estimate_akm/public_use*" folder are a simplified version of the original code (see below).

 ## Overview of the code